SJECollins/ci-boutique-ado/README.md

-# Code Institute: Boutique Ado
+# Code Institute

+Welcome Chris Z.,

+We have preinstalled all of the tools you need to get started.

+Happy coding!